fybrik/fybrik/site/docs/concepts/connectors.md

 ### Policy manager

+Data governance policies are defined externally in the data governance manager of choice.

 Enforcing data governance policies requires a Policy Decision Point (PDP) that dictates what enforcement actions need to take place.
 Fybrik supports a wide and extendible set of enforcement actions to perform on data read, copy, (future) write or delete.
-These include transformation of data, verification of the data, and various restrictions on the external activity of an application that can acceess the data.
+These include transformation of data, verification of the data, and various restrictions on the external activity of an application that can access the data.

 A PDP returns a list of enforcement actions given a set of policies and specific context about the application and the data it uses.
 Fybrik includes a PDP that is powered by [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).
 However, the PDP can also use external policy managers via connectors, to cover some or even all policy types.

-Policies are therefore defined externally in the data governance policy manager of choice.
-Fybrik provides a package to help writing data policies in OPA.
-Otherwise, data stewards may continue using the data governance policy manager that they already use, assuming there is a Fybrik connector for it.